 Providing good customer service in your dispensary is a critical step towards making a sale.
 But what makes good customer service?
-Some customers might argue that they like to be left alone to make a decision on their own, while others want you to hold their hand every step of the way.
+Some customers prefer to be left alone to make a decision after receiving the facts they need while others require you to guide them every step of the way.

-In a recent article written by Hubspot, they highlight a few different studies that show what the average person considers to be good customer service.
-Optical dispensing sales aren't always the easiet, so understanding your customers' shopping habits and knowing what keeps them happy in your dispensary will help lead to a more profitable 2015.
+In an article written by Hubspot, they highlight a few different studies that show what the average person considers to be good customer service.
+Optical dispensing sales aren't always the easiest, so understanding your customers' shopping habits and knowing what keeps them happy in your dispensary will help lead to a more profitable season.
 Let's take a look at some of the facts we learned from Hubspot, and how you can make the most of them in your practice.

 The Good or The Bad?